WARNING: The very premise of this film contains spoilers for the series thus far.

 Therefore, when the seventh installment was announced, Mr. Abrams and his team knew they had to do something to win back a jaded crowd.
 While they did largely succeed, it came at the cost of forgoing originality.
 Again, I do concede that these parallels to A New Hope were, in some capacity, necessary to reinvigorate interest in the franchise.
 Even so, there is no getting around that if any other franchise had done this, critics and audiences alike would call the writers out for it – and deservedly so.

 Sequels aren’t, by their nature, intended to stand on their own.
-This doesn’t make them inherently inferior efforts to ones that do stand on their own.
+This doesn’t make them inherently inferior standalone efforts, however.
 If a series has a sufficiently good payoff at the end, audiences will appreciate their investment regardless of whether they followed it every step of the way or powered through it in one sitting.
-However, The Force Awakens ends up taking this notion a little too far.
+The problem is that The Force Awakens ends up taking this notion too far.
 The emotional highs it provides are the sharpest to those who had waited for at least part of the thirty-four interim between Return of the Jedi and The Force Awakens.
-This was a context with an exceedingly short shelf life – one that expired once it became possible to view the first nine numbered installments back-to-back.
+This was a context with an exceedingly short shelf life – one that expired once it became possible to view the original trilogy, their three prequels, and their three sequels back-to-back.

 On some level, I can still respect what this film tried to do.
 After several decades of being a cornerstone of pop culture, The Force Awakens attempts to pass the torch to a new generation.
 In that respect, it’s a little like what Star Trek attempted to do with The Next Generation.
 The key difference is that The Next Generation used its original canon as a springboard to explore new ideas.
 Callbacks to the original show were present, but they didn’t overshadow the new ideas.
 Meanwhile, The Force Awakens falls short because it was more interested in wallowing in its past successes.
 Admittedly, this does mean, unlike any of the prequel trilogy installments, I could see a Star Wars fan enjoying it.
 However, it is for that very reason The Force Awakens ultimately lacks the timeless quality that allowed A New Hope to transcend generations.